Each session has its own source. Yandex.Metrica organizes these sources into groups:

 For example, for sessions originating from Yandex.Direct, this means that the session that Yandex.Metrica registered couldn't be traced to a specific click-through from Yandex.Direct.
 So besides the advertising system itself, the rest of the data couldn't be detected either: the campaign, keyword, query, and so on.

 There are many reasons why sessions might be “undetected” in Yandex.Metrica.
-For example, the line Yandex: Unknown might appear in a Yandex.Direct source because of a gap in time between generating the yclid tag in Yandex.Direct and registering the session in Yandex.Metrica.
+For example, the reason for Yandex: Unknown appearing in a Yandex.Direct source might be a gap in time between generating the yclid tag and registering the session in Yandex.Metrica.
 This can happen in the following situations:

 For example, a user clicked through to the site from a browser bookmark (the first pageview).
 Then the user left the site, but came back within 30 minutes by clicking a link with a tag in an email (the second pageview during the session).
 This session is considered direct traffic to the site.